 “Whether you’re on a video date or an in-person date, one thing that you can do is just starting off by saying to the other person, ‘Hey, to be honest it’s been a while since I’ve done this.
-I haven’t been on a date in a while and I’m just putting myself back out there again.'”
+I haven’t been on a date in a while and I’m just putting myself back out there again,'” Ury explained candidly.

-“The person is likely to say, ‘Oh!
-I’ve been experiencing the same thing and I was kind of nervous too,'” Ury shared.
-While she noted that it’s important the two of you don’t get caught up spending the whole date talking about the pandemic, she did emphasize that for those who are nervous about dating again, being honest and upfront from the beginning of the interaction “is a nice place where you can start the date from a point of connection — where suddenly neither one of you has to be afraid about telling the other person where they’re at currently.
+Noting the importance of making sure you and your date don’t get caught up in spending all of your time together talking about the pandemic, she also emphasized being honest and upfront from the beginning of the interaction “is a nice place where you can start the date from a point of connection, where suddenly neither one of you has to be afraid about telling the other person where they’re at currently.
 It’ll give you something in common, which is that ‘We’re both feeling a little nervous about getting back out there.'”

 “That’s all very internally focused.
-If you can actually change your focus onto being more external and instead say in your head ‘I want to get to know them,’ and ‘I’m going to ask them questions,’ it’ll take some of that pressure off of you.”
+If you can actually change your focus onto being more external, and instead say in your head ‘I want to get to know them,’ and ‘I’m going to ask them questions,’ it’ll take some of that pressure off of you.”

-“It’s also more likely that the other person will like you — because they’re going to think you’re a great conversationalist who asks really great questions.”
-As a last tidbit of knowledge, she emphasized “being interested in the other person isn’t just a way to be polite and learn more about somebody.
+“It’s also more likely that the other person will like you because they’re going to think you’re a great conversationalist who asks really great questions.”
+As a last tidbit of knowledge, she emphasized that “being interested in the other person isn’t just a way to be polite and learn more about somebody.
 It actually helps limit your nerves in the long run because you’re not so focused on what’s happening inside your head over how you’re performing on the date.”

-When it’s all boiled down, FODA doesn’t have to stop you from getting back onto the dating scene.
+When it’s all boiled down, “FODA” doesn’t have to stop you from getting back onto the dating scene.
 Whether you’re on a video date or out on a date in person, being honest, getting out of your own head, and actively listening are all important ways you can reclaim your confidence as you put yourself out there.
 Good luck!